elijahbrookss/elijahbrooks.github.io/_posts/2020-10-28-git-merges-and-branches.md

 ```ruby
 git merge new_branch
 ```
 And voila, if you check the explorer, you'll see that our '.css' file has been added with the changes made.
 There's still one more thing we need to do though.
 If you run the command to look at all of our branches, you'll notice that the "new_branch" is still there.
 Since we've merged our changes over there's no need for it.
 Let's remove it.
-To delete branches, run the command:
+To delete branches **that have been merged**, run the command:
 ```ruby
 git branch -d new_branch
 ```